opethe1st/GoJson/log.md

 I can probably optimise even further.

 I should probably have some property based tests too.
 I think every library that is going to be depended on, should have these kinds of tests.

+I should have dealt with whitespace better, by having a stream that takes in the characters and remove extraneous whitespace.